 Recent studies show that 3 out of 4 Software Development Teams using the Scrum Framework are distributed, meaning that at least some of the team members are not in the same location.

 Co-location is one of 12 factors that can contribute to or detract from high-performing teams.
-This article explores the 12 factors that contribute to high performance when using the Scrum Framework and then explores how having a distributed team affects.
+This article explores the 12 factors that contribute to high performance when using the Scrum Framework and then explores how having a distributed team impacts productivity.

 This post should really be called, “Don’t Use Distributed Teams“.
 It’s not about the Scrum Framework, which is still the best way to organize work.
 It is about the distribution of team members and the impact that distribution has on team performance.
 Which is often overlooked.

 12 Factors Leading to High-Performing Scrum Teams